-GHP completed its 55th iteration in 2018 on the campus of Berry College, which allowed students to preview the college experience on a secure campus.
-Sixty-eight percent of GHP students attended the program for an academic major, whereas 32% were fine arts majors.
+GHP completed its 56th iteration in 2019 on the campus of Berry College, which allowed students to preview the college experience on a secure campus.
+Sixty-seven percent of GHP students attended the program for an academic major, whereas 33 percent were fine arts majors.
 In addition to their major, students also choose an elective outside of their major to develop personally and broaden their knowledge and experience.
 Elective subject areas include a wide array of academic studies, fine arts, and other topics outside of the normal curriculum.

-In 2018, schools and districts nominated 3,183 students from 488 public, private, and home schools across Georgia for GHP.
-Figure 1 shows the geographic distribution of the 646 students (20.3% of nominees) from 68 Georgia counties who were selected as finalists to attend the program.
+In 2019, schools and districts nominated 3,170 students from 432 public, private, and home schools across Georgia for GHP.
+Figure 1 shows the geographic distribution of the 644 students (20 percent of nominees) from 70 Georgia counties who were selected as finalists to attend the program.

-&lt;sup>3 A full list of 2018 major areas and corresponding concentrations is available at https://gosa.georgia.gov/areas-nomination.
+&lt;sup>3 A full list of 2019 major areas and corresponding concentrations is available at https://gosa.georgia.gov/areas-nomination.

-Figure 1: Map of 2018 GHP Finalists.
+Figure 1: Map of 2019 GHP Finalists.